johnpapa/angular-ngrx-data/docs/entity-metadata.md

 The _ngrx-data_ library includes a helper function, `PropsFilterFnFactory<T>`, that creates an entity filter function which will treat the user's input as a case-insensitive, regular expression and apply it to one or more properties of the entity.

 The demo uses this helper to create hero and villain filters.
-Here's how the app creates the a `nameAndSayingFilter` function for villains.
+Here's how the app creates the `nameAndSayingFilter` function for villains.

 ```javascript
 /**